pH for mushroom substrate. Adding lime to the substrate

 lime paste

-lime paste for hydrothermal
+Lime paste for substrate

 Which lime is better to alkalize the oyster mushroom substrate